Shiffrin still chasing Vonn’s record as her win streak ends

 Grenier’s best finishes in her 89 previous World Cup races were fourth in this race last year and fourth in a super-G in Cortina d’Ampezzo, Italy, in 2019.

 Grenier won three medals — a gold, a silver and a bronze — at junior worlds between 2015 and 2016.
-But she broke the tibia and fibula bones in her lower right leg in 2019.
+But she broke the tibia and fibula bones in her lower right leg a couple months after her then-best result in Cortina.

 “I had four breaks and it just took a really long time to heal.
 So since the injury, I kind of focused more on giant slalom,” she said.
 “I feel like finally everything is coming together and I’m finally skiing at my best.”